sebastiencs/shared-arena/README.md

 # Performance

-On my laptop, with Intel i7-6560U, running Clear Linux OS 32700, An allocation with `SharedArena` is 4+ faster than the system allocator:
+On my laptop, with Intel i7-6560U, running Clear Linux OS 32700, an allocation with `SharedArena` is 4+ faster than the system allocator:

 ```